cdktf/cdktf-provider-cloudflare/docs/pageRule.go.md

 - *Type:* *f64

-Defaults to `1`.
+The priority of the rule, used to define which Page Rule is processed over another.

+A higher number indicates a higher priority.
+For example, if you have a catch-all Page Rule (rule A: `/images/*`) but want a more specific Page Rule to take precedence (rule B: `/images/special/*`), specify a higher priority for rule B so it overrides rule A.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/page_rule#priority PageRule#priority}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/page_rule#priority PageRule#priority}

 ---